DRUG CHARGES LAWYER

 - Criminal record

 Although each case is unique, possession of drug paraphernalia is not generally an offense that is plea bargained by the municipal prosecutor.
 Most often, this means your three options will be to plead guilty, fight the charge, or apply for a conditional discharge.
-Whether this is the first time you have been charged with a criminal offense or you already have a conviction on record, the lawyers at Clark & Clark, LLC, will advocate tirelessly on your behalf.
+Whether this is the first time you have been charged with a criminal offense or you already have a conviction on record, the lawyers at Clark, Clark & Noonan, LLC., will advocate tirelessly on your behalf.

 Drug Trafficking Charges